-'''

-"myInitCondFile.h5" !User-specified datasets

-24.0 days !default units is hrs
+''' !Hot_Start INITIAL_CONDITION_FILE "Init_Cond.h5" !User-specified datasets INITIAL_CONDITION_TIME 24.0 days !default units is hrs !Note: The time of the initial condition in the XMDF file is ignored and !set to the above value '''

-'''

 - The time of the initial conditions file is with respect to a reference time of the current simulation.
 The default units is hours but may be changed to any units. - The initial condition and hot start files only contain a single time step.
 Therefore, when selecting the second-order backward difference implicit scheme which uses two previous time steps, the first time step is calculated using the first-order backward difference scheme.
 In the case of the explicit temporal scheme, only the first-order forward difference scheme is available.